MirrorNetworking/Mirror/doc/articles/Concepts/Authentication.md

             // Set this on the client for local reference conn.isAuthenticated = true;

-            // must notify client event listeners that this connection is authenticated OnClientAuthenticated.Invoke(conn);
+            // must invoke client event when this connection is authenticated OnClientAuthenticated.Invoke(conn);
         }
         else